 Beneficiaries and terms of discretionary trusts can be changed by the trustees.

 As with gifting, the "settlor" (the person placing the assets in trust) needs to survive seven years for those assets to move entirely out of their taxable estate.

-#3.
-An absolute or bare trust
+2. Absolute or bare trust

 No tax is payable when assets go into such a trust.